sootysplash/auto-shield-disable/README.md

 # Auto Shield Disable

-This mini cheat was made by me on request by another player.
+This mini cheat was made because of a request from Rural.
 It was leaked by someone else so now I'm publishing it.

 # Binds and settings